jimeh/docker-znc/README.md

 ## Configuring

-If you've let the container create a default config for you, the default username/password combination is admin/admin.
+If you've let the container create a default config for you, the default username/password combination is `admin`/`admin`.
 You can access the web-interface to create your own user by pointing your web-browser at the opened port.

+For example, if you passed in `-p 36667:6667` like above when running the container, the web-interface would be available on: http://hostname:36667/

 I'd recommend you create your own user by cloning the admin user, then ensure your new cloned user is set to be an admin user.
 Once you login with your new